Can you get tax relief on pension contributions?

 You can pay in more if you wish, but any extra contributions will not receive tax relief.

-Do pension contributions reduce your taxable income?
+Can pension contributions reduce your income for tax purposes?

-financial adviser can help you make the best decision for your circumstances.
+This can be complicated, though.
+If you aren’t sure a financial adviser can help you make the best decision for your circumstances.

 How much can I pay into a pension and get tax relief?